NOAA GOES-R AWG banner

 Background

 For many of the other products, it is important to determine which portions of the sky have clouds and which do not.
-More fornally, the Clear Sky Mask product provides the location of the cloud free vertical columns of the atmosphere.
-Hhile the official product is the Clear Sky Mask, the location of clouds is also important.
+More fornally, the Clear Sky Mask product provides location for cloud free vertical columns of the atmosphere.
+While the official product is the Clear Sky Mask, the location of clouds is also important.
 This "Cloud Mask" is not a "product" because it is just the opposite values from the Clear Sky Mask.
-Expressed most simply, the Clear Sky Mask identifies every as clear or not clear.
+Expressed more simply, the Clear Sky Mask identifies as clear or not clear.
 The cloud mask does not need to be a distinct product since every "not clear" location is a "cloud" and every "clear" location is "not a cloud".

 Improvements and Benefits